ezren-gh/capstone-backend/README.md

-# Repository Description
+# GLIP/DesCo Server Backend

-This GitHub repository serves the following models using FastAPI:
+This project serves the following models using FastAPI:

 ## Models